dariatsvetkova/web-audio-api-demo/README.md

-# ClapCard
+# Web Audio API Demo

-An online birthday card that responds to the user clapping their hands
+This is a simple demo that uses the browsers' web audio API to react to the sound of a user clapping their hands

 ## Built With